wheresrhys/fetch-mock/docs/api.md

   - `method`: http method to match
   - `headers`: key/value map of headers to match
   - `query`: key/value map of query strings to match, in any order
+  - `params`: when the `express:` keyword is used in a string matcher, a key/value map `params` can be passed here, to match the parameters extracted by express path matching
   - `matcher`: as specified above
   - `response`: as specified above
   - `repeat`: An integer, `n`, limiting the number of times the matcher can be used.
 If the route has already been called `n` times the route will be ignored and the call to `fetch()` will fall through to be handled by any other routes defined (which may eventually result in an error if nothing matches it)